 Deconstruct the template.

 With larger templates, we recommend removing one page/slide of the template at a time and running the merge process again.
-For smaller templates you can remove a paragraph at a time.
+For smaller templates, you can remove a paragraph at a time.
 Keep doing this until you run a successful merge.
 At that point you have likely identified the source of the error in the template and you can work on correcting it.

 View Data Workbook

 If the problem with your template is that data are not merging, the View Data Workbook is a handy tool to help identify the issue.
-From the Tools & Settings drop down on the Composer user interface you can select the View Data link, which will download an Excel workbook that contains all of the data Composer has retrieved for your solution.
+From the Tools & Settings drop down on the Composer user interface you can select the View Data link, which downloads an Excel workbook that contains all of the data Composer has retrieved for your solution.

 A simple rule of thumb: if the data you expect to see in your template are not in the View Data Workbook, they are not going to merge into your template.